Everything you need for making leather dog collars and leads

 LEATHER DYE

-A crucial element in the finishing process of leather crafting, used to add vibrant color and depth to the edges of leather once they have been properly prepared.
-The edges of leather items, such as collars, straps, and wallets, often require special attention to ensure they blend seamlessly with the rest of the piece, giving it a polished, uniform look. ( I use powder dye as its more cost effective.)
+A crucial element in the finishing process of leather crafting, used to add vibrant colour and depth to the edges of leather once they have been properly prepared.
+The edges of leather items, such as collars, straps, and wallets, often require special attention to ensure they blend seamlessly with the rest of the piece, giving it a polished, uniform look.

 LEATHER DYE